Half Marathon Course

 7:00 am » Race starts!

 You have 3 options for picking up your bib:

 2. Pickup at the start line ID required

 3. Mailed 2 weeks before the race ($20)

 Bring Your Own Bag

-In our ongoing effort to eliminate waste during our races, our expos are bagless events.
-We encourage you to BYOB (bring your own bag) to hold your bib, race shirt, and any goodies you pick up from the race expo!
+In our ongoing effort to eliminate waste we encourage you to bring your own bag to hold your bib, race shirt, and any goodies you pick up at the expo.